caden3k18/libgen_Automation/README.md

 This is a fairly simple demonstration of browser/web app automation.
 It opens up Chrome and navigates to each site individually, injecting the query into the URL.

 The first thing to take place is a collection of page results as URLs, this is used to get ALL of the books in a given search result.
 Once the query loads, it iterates through a table or Div elements and performs a click event on each of the book links.
 This loads another page with the specific details about the author, ISBN, page count, publisher and more.
 Those details are collected into a text file delimited by “|”.
 This may seem odd but a lot of the titles and author fields have commas in them.
+Regular expressions are used to extract and clean the data.

 Libgen does something rather different with downloads.
 They seem to go into a buffer rather than download directly to your hard drive with one click.
-Additionally, a textfile is updated with the details of each book as they are processed.
-In some cases, this requires a bit of string manipulation and regular expressions.

 The roundabout methodology of libgen.fun makes it a fairly ideal candidate to show off browser automation for web apps.